Rocking Horse 2016

 The winemaking remains simple.
 Our primary challenge during the harvest is to ensure that we pick all of our far-flung blocks at the right time and get them back to the winery in perfect condition.
 Once this is achieved, we revert to working with very little in the way of ‘winemaking technique’.

-Picking is done early and based mostly on taste with an eye on the style of the wine that I’m aiming at.
-I am not looking for a big alcohol expression (nor a low alcohol one for that matter) and prefer subtle wines that show ripeness, while being restrained and elegant.
+Picking is done early and based mostly on taste with an eye on the style of the wine that we’re aiming at.
+We are not looking for a big alcohol expression (nor a low alcohol one for that matter) and prefer subtle wines that show ripeness, while being restrained and elegant.

-The juice is then racked off the heavy solids and taken to old oak barrels of various volumes, from the smaller 228L burgundian pieces to the larger 600L barrels.
-I don’t have any new oak barrels in the cellar and most of the barrels range from 4-8 years old when I start using them.
-The wines are fermented naturally, and they are allowed to then go through their subsequent malolactic fermentation to further soften the wines.
-I watch them carefully for the next few months until they ‘settle down’, at which point I add a bit of sulphur dioxide to slow down the development during barrel ageing.
+The juice is then racked off the heavy solids and taken to old oak barrels of various volumes.
+The wines are fermented naturally, and they are allowed to then go through their subsequent malolactic fermentation.
+We watch them carefully for the next few months until they ‘settle down’, at which point we add some sulphur dioxide.
 Primary fruit is not what we are looking for here, rather we’re trying to show the underlying character of the grapes and the vineyard where they came from.